New-Tech-Exclusive/VYL-Language/README.md

 ## Limitations / Notes

-- Structs are accepted syntactically but have no generated layout or field access yet.
+- Structs are declarations only; no field storage or access in codegen yet.
+- Arrays are int-only and bounds are unchecked.
-- No arrays, slices, or user-defined modules; includes inline files instead.
+- No slices or user-defined modules; includes inline files instead.
+- Networking built-ins are blocking and assume IPv4 today.
-- Linking uses `-lcrypto` for SHA256 on ELF; ensure OpenSSL is present.
+- TLS/HTTP depend on OpenSSL (`libssl`/`libcrypto`).

 ## License